 How Dogs Learn – Positive Reinforcement

 These are common complaints voiced by the over 300 families I see each year.
 One person says, “He’s lazy.”
 Another complains, “She’s defiant.”
-The most common complaint is, “He knows what to do but he’s just being stubborn.”
-As frustrating as this can be for us humans, the truth is, it isn’t about being disobedient or defiant or stubborn.
-The reality is that none of these dogs really know what they are supposed TO DO.
+The most frequent complaint is, “He knows what to do, but he’s just being stubborn.”
+As frustrating as this can be, the truth is, it isn’t about disobedience, defiance, or stubbornness.
+The reality is that none of these dogs really know what they’re supposed to do.

-Positive training isn’t about teaching your dog to stop doing something, but teaching him what you want him TO DO instead.
-For example, it isn’t how Marcy can get Buster to stop jumping, it’s about teaching Buster to lay down when people come in the door.
+Positive training isn’t about teaching your dog to stop doing something; it’s about teaching him what you want him TO DO instead.
+For example, it isn’t about how Marcy can get Buster to stop jumping, it’s about teaching Buster to lay down when people come through the door.
 It isn’t about getting Buster to stop chewing slippers, it’s about teaching Buster to chew appropriate toys and ignore slippers.
 If you don’t know what you want your dog to do in any given situation, your dog won’t be able to figure it out either.
-So it’s all about first picturing what you want your dog TO DO, not what you want him to stop doing.
+So, it’s all about first picturing what you want your dog TO DO, not just what you want him to stop doing.

-Let’s say you want your dog to sit and stay when a squirrel runs through the yard or the mail carrier comes up the walk or someone walks in the door.
+Let’s say you want your dog to sit and stay when a squirrel runs through the yard, the mail carrier arrives, or someone walks in the door.
 These are pretty powerful distractions!
 In essence, you have to be more attractive than any of them.
-Let’s face it, these distractions are worth the equivalent of $10,000 to your dog—and you’re worth squat.
-Therefore, in order to get your dog to do what you want, you need to become worth more than these distractions and teach your dog in baby steps.
+Let’s face it—these distractions are worth the equivalent of $10,000 to your dog, and you’re worth squat.
+To get your dog to do what you want, you need to become more valuable than these distractions and teach your dog in baby steps.

 Positive Reinforcement

-Positive reinforcement means using rewards for behaviors you want your dog to do and repeat.
-When your dog performs the sit behavior for example, reward him.
-Give him a treat every time he puts his behind on the floor, and there’s a good chance he’ll keep putting his behind on the floor.
-Start the training process in a non-distracting environment and gradually add more challenging distractions until he reliably stays in a sit position even with a squirrel running by.
-The key is to have realistic expectations of what is possible for your particular dog and simply progress from kindergarten to a college level of reliability.
+Positive reinforcement means using rewards for behaviors you want your dog to repeat.
+When your dog performs the sit behavior, for example, reward him.
+Give him a treat every time he puts his behind on the floor, and there’s a good chance he’ll keep sitting.
+Start training in a non-distracting environment, and gradually add more challenging distractions until he reliably stays in a sit position, even with a squirrel running by.
+The key is to have realistic expectations based on your particular dog and progress from kindergarten to a college level of reliability.

-1. The Magnet Game : Simply wait for the behavior to occur, then let the dog know that what he just did thrilled you to no end by rewarding him with praise, a scratch behind the ear, and especially treats.
-In essence, the “sit” behavior attracted the treats, just like a magnet attracts iron.
+1. The Magnet Game: Simply wait for the behavior to occur, then reward your dog with praise, a scratch behind the ear, and especially treats.
+In essence, the “sit” behavior attracts the treats, just like a magnet attracts iron.

-2. Step-by-step training a/k/a “School” : Use a visual prompt such as food, a favorite toy, or other object to lure the dog to do what you want, then praise and reward.
+2. Step-by-Step Training (a.k.a.
+“School”): Use a visual prompt, such as food or a favorite toy, to lure the dog into doing what you want, then praise and reward.
 Gradually add more distractions.
-By the way, your dog will have to be at a “college” level of “sit/stay” to be successful with a squirrel running by.
+Your dog will need to be at a “college” level of “sit/stay” to be successful with a squirrel running by.

-The difference between the two is that in Method 1, you don’t ask for the beahvior but reward your dog whenever it happens to occur.
-For example, you’re watching television and you see your dog sit on her bed.
-You then say “good dog” and throw her a treat.
-In the second method, you are asking for the behavior and then rewarding her.
-Both methods are used throughout the day until the dog realizes a certain beahvior (like “sit”) is always worth a reward.
+The difference between the two methods is that in Method 1, you don’t ask for the behavior, but reward your dog whenever it naturally occurs.
+For example, you might be watching television when you notice your dog sitting on her bed.
+You then say, “Good dog,” and throw her a treat.
+In Method 2, you are asking for the behavior (such as a sit) and then rewarding her.
+Both methods are used throughout the day until the dog understands that a certain behavior (like “sit”) is always worth a reward.

 Using Treats in the Training Process

-It’s just a matter of being consistent, communicating in clear terms what you want your dog to do and managing your environment so your dog can’t get into trouble while the training is taking place.
+It’s all about being consistent, communicating clearly, and managing your environment so your dog can’t get into trouble during training.

-If your dog is aggressive or has moderate-to-severe behavioral problems, a professional trainer is needed.
+If your dog is aggressive or has moderate-to-severe behavioral problems, a professional trainer is necessary.
 Always err on the side of safety.
-You can learn a lot about positive dog training from books and DVDs.
-However, it can be fun to join a group class.
-Because many dog trainers still teach methods that include physical force, I suggest interviewing the trainer before hiring him or her.
-You can find a trainer who uses positive training methods through the Association of Pet Dog Trainers ( www.apdt.com ) or The National Association of Dog Obedience Instructors ( www.nadoi.org ).
+You can learn a lot about positive dog training from books and DVDs, but joining a group class can also be fun.
+Since many trainers still use methods that involve physical force, I suggest interviewing potential trainers before hiring them.
+You can find trainers who use positive training methods through the Association of Pet Dog Trainers ( www.apdt.com ) or The National Association of Dog Obedience Instructors ( www.nadoi.org ).

 Share: